 St. Patrick became a Catholic Academy in 2013 as part of Preserving the Vision, the strategic plan for Catholic education in the Diocese of Brooklyn.

-During the 2016-2017 school year, air conditioners were installed in all classroom spaces and the Library was renovated to create a welcoming space to be used for collaborative work and to encourage the love of reading.
+Last year, air conditioners were installed in all classroom spaces and light fixtures were upgraded throughout the building.
+The Library was renovated to create a welcoming space to be used for collaborative work and to encourage the love of reading.
 The science lab space was also renovated to house the LabLearner Program: an in-school STEM laboratory for physical, earth and life science experimental activities for PreK through Grade 8 students.
 A grant of $85,000 from the Saint Elizabeth Ann Seton Trust funded the five station LabLearner labs’ furniture and equipment; installation, curriculum and student workbooks, and professional development for teachers.
+An outdated computer lab space was converted into a PreKindergarten classroom with a wood floor and its own restroom.